appsmithorg/appsmith/CONTRIBUTING.md

 There are many ways in which we/one can to contribute to Appsmith.
 All contributions are highly appreciated.

 - Beta testing
-- Raise Issues
-- Feature Requests
+- Raise Issues / Feature Requests
-- Documentation
+- Improve the Documentation
 - Code contribution
-    - Widgets
+    - Introduce New Widgets
-    - Datasources
+    - Introduce New Database Integrations
+    - Introduce New SAAS Integrations

 ## Git Workflow